Falkern/elden-lord-progress/README.md

 # Elden Lord Progress 👑

-Welcome to **Elden Lord Progress**!
-This is an app where you can upload your **ELDEN RING** save file to check your progress throughout the game.
+This is an app where you can upload your **ELDEN RING** save files to check your progress throughout the game.

 ## Features